allpurposemachines/hypermap/README.md

 $ deno run --allow-net --allow-read --watch=. example_server/app.ts
 ```

+There is a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=all-purpose-machines.apm-explorer) for browsing HyperMap services and generated stub Mech code.

 ## Contributing

 Firstly, If you are considering contributing to HyperMap, thank you!